la10736/rstest/rstest_reuse/README.md

 Simple and neat!

-Note that if the test arguments names match the template's ones you can don't repeate the arguments attributes.
+Note that if the test arguments names match the template's ones you can don't repeat the arguments attributes.

 ## Composition and Values